Peace and Conflict Studies

 Students who intend to minor in peace and conflict studies should submit a copy of their Sophomore Plan to the coordinator of the program during the spring of the sophomore year, after consultation with program faculty members.
 The paper should present a plan of study that satisfies the requirements stated below, specify the courses to count toward the minor, share the student’s interest in peace and conflict studies, and identify how the program complements the student’s academic goals.

 Applications for special majors are considered on a case-by-case basis.
-Students who wish to propose a special major should consult with the program coordinator (normally in the sophomore year) and should identify a sponsoring faculty member in the early stages of developing the major.
-Special majors consist of at least 10 credits and normally no more than 12 credits.
+Students who wish to propose a special major should consult with the program coordinator and should identify a sponsoring faculty member in the early stages of developing the major.

 Off-campus study is encouraged for both special majors and minors of peace and conflict studies.
 In particular, the Northern Ireland Semester, based in Derry/Londonderry and Belfast, focuses on ongoing efforts to understand the legacy of the Troubles and build peace.
 A unique feature of the semester involves placements in local community groups, which contribute in a variety of ways to the development of a shared and sustainable democratic future in Northern Ireland.